Common questions about the flu vaccine

 • Flu outbreaks have been linked to travellers.

-• Travelling with large numbers of people in the same area (eg, cruise ships or events with large gatherings) are high risk.
+• Travelling with large numbers of people in the same area (eg, on cruise ships or being at events with large gatherings) is considered high risk.

 • In tropical countries, the flu can occur throughout the year, so vaccination is worthwhile regardless of the season.

-• In the northern hemisphere, the flu is more common between the months of December and March.
+• In the northern hemisphere, the flu is more common between December and March.

 Flucelvax Quad doesn't contain ovalbumin, because eggs aren't used in the manufacturing process.